 There is an implied and preferred sequence for most of these courses, although students can enter a topical sequence at any point.
 A diagrammatic representation of the three-year program and short course descriptions are provided below:

-Shaded areas in the above picture are open only to those in the ordination process.
-Other courses are open to Laity, either for credit or audit Those taking a course for credit will receive a letter grade and certificate of completion upon successful completion of the course.
+Courses shaded in the above picture are open only to those in the ordination process.
+Other courses are open to Laity, who can audit a course for a fee of $25 per course.

 In addition to the Core Program, the School for Ministry hosts and supports a variety of other programs, including "mandated programs" such as Eucharistic Visitor, "Safe Church," and Racial Awareness trainings.
 Workshops and courses are periodically conducted to support vestries, church treasurers, lectors, Christian Educators, and other lay leaders.
 Further information is available under the "Programs and Events" tab on the front page of the Mercer website.